The BLM Volunteer Program

 The most common volunteer positions with the BLM are in the areas of service and recreation.
 As a BLM volunteer, you may work with visitors in varied positions, including manning information booths, providing tours and assisting at first aid stations.
 Depending on the needs of the particular facility or park at which you work, you may be assigned to trail maintenance duties, tree planting or a variety of other grounds keeping and maintenance positions.

 Volunteering with the BLM gives you the opportunity to learn about the different land environments that make up the U.S. public lands.
 You may work in national parks, national wildlife refuges, national forests, federal government facilities or on some military bases.

 Did You Know?
-The BLM has over 67,000 full time employees, but it has had over 280,000 volunteers who have worked in approximately 2,400 different locations across the United States, Puerto Rico and other U.S. territories.
+The BLM has over 10,000 full time employees, and about 20,000 volunteers per year, who have worked in approximately 2,400 different locations across the United States, Puerto Rico, and other U.S. territories.

 Seasonal BLM Volunteer Opportunities

 There are always hundreds of volunteer positions available around the country for those who want to get experience working with the BLM, whether the intent is to build experience for a career or just to be part of the team for a while.
 Volunteer opportunities vary from year to year because the needs of the BLM programs and facilities change from season to season, however some of the most popular areas and opportunities include:

 - Alaska: Anchorage field office, Marion Creek campground, Glennallen field office and Coldfoot Interagency Visitor Center

 - Arizona: Lake Havasu Fisheries Improvement Program.
 There are also campground host positions available statewide